In this episode of the 18Forty Podcast, we talk to renowned Chabad speaker Rabbi YY Jacobson about Chassidus, Chabad, and the Lubavitcher Rebbe.

 Transcripts are typically available the week a podcast is released.

-Rabbi Simon Jacobson joins us to discuss Jewish mysticism and redemption.
+Rabbi YY Jacobson joins us to discuss Torah, spirituality, and the function of humility in religious growth.

 In this episode of the 18Forty Podcast, we talk to Rabbi Menachem Penner—dean of RIETS at Yeshiva University—and his son Gedalia—a musician, cantor-in-training, and member of the LGBTQ community—about their experience in reconciling their family’s religious tradition with Gedalia’s sexual orientation.